Skip to content

 I couldn’t understand my friend’s behaviour, I was quite confused.

 “What’s wrong with you?”
-I screamed to myself in my room.
+I thought to myself in my room.

-For a long time he’d said that he would help me in various junctures of my life because we’d fighted many causes together.
+For a long time he’d said that he would help me in various junctures of my life because we’d fought many causes together.

-Later I felt that he was quite unusual, I couldn’t clearly understand his motive, I was only thinking whether he was doing this knowingly or unknowingly.
-I needed some private time to settle my life but his action was creating trouble for my plan.
+Later, I felt that he was quite unusual, I couldn’t clearly understand his motive.
+I was only observing whether he was doing this knowingly or unknowingly.
+I needed some private time with Mia to settle my life but his action was creating trouble for my plan.

 Why did he always want to associate with me everytime?

-Was he crossing the fine line of friendship?
+Was he crossing the fine line of real friendship?

-I remembered, 2 years ago, he told me, “I’m 28 years old now, I feel very awkward, and insecure.
+I remembered, two years ago, he told me, “I’m 28 years old now, I feel very awkward, and insecure.
 I don’t know why I’m not happy with my existence.”

 Being one of his close friends, I told him, “you’re strong, you’ve an Ivy league MBA, you’ve just started a corporate job, your life has just started, but your problem is you take everything very seriously.”

-“You think a lot, I would say, you do unnecessary thinking, designed thinking is good but excessive unnecessary thinking 24/7 isn’t good for our healthy body and healthy mind, that’s your problem, you’ve to fix it.”
+“You think a lot, you do unnecessary thinking.
+Designed thinking is good but excessive unnecessary thinking all the time isn’t good for our health and mind, that’s your problem, you’ve to fix it.”

-When I heard the news that he is in hospital, I couldn’t move, what happend, and later knew that he attempted to committ suicide.
+When I heard the news that he is in hospital, I couldn’t move, what happened, and later I came to know that he attempted to commit suicide.

-“That’s beyond my imagination, what’s going on in his life” I screamed.
+“That’s beyond my imagination, what’s going on in his life” I murmured.

 I couldn’t believe this.
 I helped him in so many ways to see things in life and he helped me in the same way.